CSCI-2349-F23/ps5and6/README.md

 ---

 ## Problem Set 5
-To complete PS5, launch Jupyter notebook and open ps5.ipynb.
+To complete PS5, launch Jupyter notebook and open `ps5.ipynb`.
 You should do this on your own machine.
 If you skipped PS4, go back and follow the [directions in PS4 for making sure you have all right libraries installed](https://github.com/CSCI-2349-F23/ps4#part-0-installing-libraries).
 You will complete the problem set in the notebook.

 ---

 ## Problem Set 6
 You will complete PS6 on Google Colab.
-[Follow this link](https://colab.research.google.com/drive/15bNO-v_zua-4rbhqOv2yNt-9gBXeUDaL?usp=sharing) to a Colab file, and then follow the directions in the Colab file to make your own copy of the file in your Google Drive.
+[Follow this link](https://colab.research.google.com/drive/15bNO-v_zua-4rbhqOv2yNt-9gBXeUDaL?usp=sharing) to the Colab file called `ps6.ipynb`, and then follow the directions in the Colab file to make your own copy of the file in your Google Drive.
 Then continue to follow the directions and complete the assignment.

 ---

 ## What to submit
-1. Download your completed ps6.ipynb from Colab to this directory.
+1. Download your completed `ps6.ipynb` from Colab to this directory.
 2. Make sure you have these items in this directory *plus* your directory full of Wikipedia text that you created in Step 1, above.
 ```
 allcontempo.txt